 The gray squirrel was first introduced to Vancouver Island about 25 years ago and has spread across the southern Island since then.
 They are now starting to show up on the North Island.
 It is larger than the red or Douglas Squirrels and is usually gray or black.
-They sometimes will be almost black with a light color tail.
+They sometimes will be almost black with a light colour tail.

 This species defends no territory, and they pretty much go where they please.
 The native Vancouver Island squirrels spend a lot of energy guarding their territories against the gray squirrel.
 This reduces their success in gathering winter food.